sricheta92/sp18-202-avengers/Week1Srum.md

 * What I did yesterday - I understood the architecture of game and discussed with team.
 * What I will do today - Today I will work on story assigned to me.
 * Blocker - Nothing

+##### Prateek
+* What I did yesterday - Started building the code structure.
+* What I will do today - Working on commiting code from today
+* Blocker - No blockers for now